-- Completion of the full year set of modernized TDep MMF (2021.01) runs spanning from 2000 to 2020. - A publication focusing on deposition trends estimated from the AML TDep MMF method for 2000 to 2018 is in preparation. - A comparison summary of deposition trends predicted with the modernized and archived TDep MMF methods. - Incorporation of CMAQ wet deposition data into the TDep MMF model
+- Implementing corrections to the next TDep version (2022.02) and subsequent QA for planned Spring 2023 release. - A publication focusing on improvements made to the 2021.01 TDep MMF with comparison to the archived 2018.01 version is in preparation. - Preparation of conference presentations of deposition trends predicted with the TDep MMF methods. - Extended coverage of TDep MMF grids to include coastal locations. - Incorporation of CMAQ wet deposition data into the TDep MMF model